 Assessments are an integral part of the instructional cycle and fulfill several purposes for educators, students, parents, policy makers, and community members.
 Assessments administered at the state, district/charter, and school levels combine to form a system of assessments with the goal of supporting student growth.

-Delaware’s state social studies assessment – or test – helps students, families and teachers understand each student’s strengths and areas for growth on the state’s standards for social studies .
+Delaware’s state social studies assessment system helps students, families and teachers understand each student’s strengths and areas for growth on the state’s standards for social studies .
 The state’s standards for social studies outline what students should learn in each grade.
 Each state sets its own standards.
-Delaware adopted its original social studies standards in 1995, and refreshed these standards in 2017 to be more current.
+Delaware adopted its original social studies standards in 1995 and refreshed these standards in 2017 to be more current.
 The goal of the social studies standards is to make certain all students leave Delaware schools able to become informed and active citizens who accept their responsibilities, understand their rights, and participate actively in society and government.